Connect Digital Assistant with IntelliEnterprise's authentication

 Enter details as in the following screenshot and click OK.

 From the Windows Server Manager, select Manage – Add Roles and Features and verify that ASP.NET 4.5 is installed.
 Install it now if it is not yet installed.

-If you haven't already, install and configure the adenin Workplace Manager (AWM), as explained in the Installation Guide.
+If you haven't already, install and configure the adenin Workplace Manager (AWM).

 When the AWM Server Configuration tool prompts for the Web Site, select the additional web site that you created during the previous step.